semgrep/semgrep-docs/docs/kb/semgrep-ci/trigger-diff-scans-env-var.md

       semgrep ci
 ```

-If you are also running full scans for the repository (recommended) you can either use if clauses or define separate templates for full scans and [diff-aware scans](/deployment/customize-ci-jobs#set-up-diff-aware-scans) in Azure Pipelines.
+If you are running both full and diff-aware scans for the repository, you can use if clauses or define separate templates for full scans and [diff-aware scans](/deployment/customize-ci-jobs#set-up-diff-aware-scans) in Azure Pipelines.
 Diff-aware scans require the use of the  `SEMGREP_PR_ID` and `SEMGREP_BASELINE_REF` variables, while full scans do not.
-Full scans would typically be run on the condition `if [ $(Build.SourceBranchName) = "main" ]`.
+Full scans are typically run on the condition `if [ $(Build.SourceBranchName) = "main" ]`.

 </TabItem>